strimzi/strimzi.github.io/_posts/2019-05-21-accessing-kafka-part-5.md

 ![Kafka clients connecting through Ingress controller]({{ "/assets/2019-05-21-connecting-through-ingress" }})

-The way Strimzi uses Ingress to expose Kafka should be already familiar to you from the previous blog posts.
+The way Strimzi uses Ingress to expose Kafka should already be familiar to you from the previous blog posts.
-We create one service as a bootstrap service and and additional services for individual access to each of the Kafka brokers in your cluster.
+We create one service as a bootstrap service and additional services for individual access to each of the Kafka brokers in your cluster.
 For each of these services we will also create one Ingress resource with the corresponding TLS passthrough rule.

 ![Accessing Kafka using Ingress]({{ "/assets/2019-05-21-ingress-access.png" }})